 Raymond McGovern is the owner of Olaf’s.
 He’s lived in Cape Town since he was young and knows a lot about this place.
 Read up.
 Test him.
 One thing’s for sure he and his staff can help you book activities and tours, as well as recommend the best shopping and dining Cape Town has to offer.

-The rooms are individually decorated:
+The rooms are individually decorated and each differently configured:

 Table Bay is a double/twin room en-suite with a bath and shower.